ucsb-cs32/s21/_lab/lab02.md

 Task 3: Use data represenation (STL hashmap) to be able to answer queries about data
 -----------------------

-Once ou have a colletion of state level data, we should be able to identify extremems (maximum and minimums) for any of the data fields (or combination of data fields).
+Once you have a colletion of state level data, we should be able to identify extremems (maximum and minimums) for any of the data fields (or combination of data fields).

 Your solution should be general, i.e. we should be able to ask for you to be able to find extremes of <b>any</b> of the data fields (and you should expect we will do this during your code review).